What is a quasi-governmental health organization?

 Why are quasi-governmental health organizations beneficial to society?

-Quasi-governmental health organizations are vital to society as they ensure that everyone has access to quality healthcare services.
+Quasi-governmental health organizations are vital to society as they ensure everyone can access quality healthcare services.
 This, in turn, ensures that no one is left behind, whether it be due to income level or location within a particular region.

-For instance, many impoverished places often lack sufficient medical facilities which provide the latest treatments, including surgeries and therapies for otherwise fatal diseases or ailments.
-As such, quasi-governmental health organizations can make up for this gap by providing these communities with medications at a discounted rate or free of charge, depending on their circumstances.
+For instance, many impoverished places often lack sufficient medical facilities that provide the latest treatments, including surgeries and therapies for otherwise fatal diseases or ailments.
+As such, quasi-governmental health organizations can compensate for this gap by providing these communities with medications at a discounted rate or free of charge, depending on their circumstances.

 In addition, some quasi-governmental health organizations also offer unique benefits, including two weeks of paid vacation per year and eleven paid holidays per year.